skurtyyskirts/GmodRTX/README.md

 Makes the RTX-Remix install as easy as possible.
 Features a pre-configured rtx.conf that automatically selects the best DLSS option for your hardware, and 397 tagged textures for the runtime.
 This installer will periodically be updated to have the latest RTX-Runtime with its relative DXVK and Bridge.

+ **Please note: This installation process works only with the 32-bit version of Garry's Mod.**

 ---

 ## 🚀 Install Instructions / Usage